I wanted to

 they have at present the special relationship with God as sons and daughters.

-body is that they feel that as anointed ones their perspicacity of the
+body is that they want to be recognized and their understanding of the

-reason quite a few have written the Society to offer their insight on the
+reason they have written the Society to offer their insight on the

 Scriptures.
 If they

-foolishly provided their names and their congregations, instead of being invited
+foolishly provided their names and their congregations, then instead of being invited

 to move to Bethel, such ones quickly found themselves disfellowshipped as